top of page

 Bridging youth and policymakers is at the core of the Centre's work.
 Diverse representation and policies begin with diverse conversations, and we facilitate intergenerational dialogue multilaterally to guarantee governmental officials on local, state, and national levels have the ability to hear from excluded voices.

 The need to bridge youth to elected officials is more critical than ever.
-Democratic officials on both sides of the aisle have proclaimed that they want youth to have seats at the table to contribute to policymaking initiatives.
+Federal officials on both sides of the aisle have proclaimed that they want youth to have seats at the table to contribute to policymaking initiatives.
 However, we recognise that youth need to begin providing meaningful insight to the decision making process.

 Therefore, a primary function of the Centre is to be the bridge from youth to leaders in power.
 The Centre facilitates, promotes, and engages in dialogue with representatives worldwide to ensure policy is centred around younger voices.
 From the municipal level in the Americas to the global level, it is critical that governing systems embed a multitude of voices, and conveying dialogue ensures youth can craft, design, and enact solutions on issues for future generations.